DavidShenkerman/DavidShenkerman.github.io/_posts/2024-06-16-Week-5-BCACTF.md

 The webapp here is basically a picture of a cookie.
 We can click it which increments a counter, and in order to get the flag, we have to click it 1e20 times.
 I don't think even the best cookie clicker players can get that manually.

-The server used a websocket and some weird calcuations with exponents and Math.random() to make sure that the client is synchronous with it.
+The server used a websocket and some weird calculations with exponents and Math.random() to make sure that the client is synchronous with it.
 Essentially, this made it hard for us to just make a script that made many requests.

 However, this is basically what I ended up doing: writing a script that connected to the websocket, and sent it massive numbers thousands of times.
-Due to the insychronous nature of both ends using Math.Random(), there were some delays.
+Due to the asychronous nature of both ends using Math.Random(), there were some delays.
 However, I did get this script to work:

 ```Javascript
 const io = require('socket.io-client');